Why are chromosomes condensed during mitosis?

 During mitosis, the chromosomes condense so that each chromosome is a distinct unit.
 Prior to mitosis, the cell copies its DNA so that it contains two copies of each chromosome. … Condensing the DNA into tightly packed chromosomes makes the process of chromosome alignment and separation during mitosis more efficient.

-Are chromosomes condensed in S phase?
+Are chromosomes condensed during replication?

-Is DNA condensed in G2 phase?
+Is DNA condensed in G1 phase?